Cavalier Hotel

 On what had been vacant land north of the hotel, the owners constructed a housing development.
 In 2015, they demolished the Cavalier Oceanfront Hotel, across Atlantic Avenue, and began constructing a new hotel, scheduled to open in 2020.
 They also have plans for a third hotel in the complex.

 The Cavalier Hotel officially opened Wednesday, March 7, 2018, with a "Grand Reveal" event at the historic property.
 The Virginian-Pilot reported that "About 100 people gathered at dusk on the brick pathway as lights illuminating the hotel were switched on.
 After four years of restoration work that cost $81 million, the “Grande Dame” is back."

-On top of the $85 million added in renovations, the Cavalier hotel also attracts tourists for its haunted historical value as well.
-The Cavalier gained this haunted reputation in the early 1920s as founder of Coors Beer, Adolph Coors, was found dead as he jumped off the sixth floor of the hotel.
-Since then, there have been Hotel guest reports about chilling voices, cats hissing, and even ghosts walking down the sixth floor hallway.